meenakshiravisankar/pytorch_objectdetecttrack/README.md

 - [ ] Find direction of pedestrian crossing

 ### FAILURE CASES
-1. Occluding vehicles
-2. Vehicle is too fast
-3. Sometimes bicycles
+1. Pedestrian on the sidewalk but far
+2. Bicycles and motorcycles - people get detected multiple times

 ### USAGE
-All the code has been developed and tested on Linux Ubuntu 16.04 with 410.104  Nvidia driver and Cuda version 10.0 on GeForce GTX 1050
+All the code has been developed and tested on Linux Ubuntu 16.04 with 410.104  Nvidia driver and Cuda version 10.0 on GeForce GTX 1050.
+Assuming the videos are taken from the same camera facing the same road, similar to the given video.

 **Dependencies**
 1. Opencv (version>3)